 MONITOR INDUSTRY DEVELOPMENTS.

 In addition to reading relevant newspapers, following key reporters and watching broadcast network shows that cover your industry, set up Google Alerts to be notified immediately when something major happens.
-I’ve mentioned this in a previous post but it’s worth mentioning again — following key reporters and topics on Twitter is another great way to stay on top of the news.
+Following key reporters and topics on Twitter is another great way to stay on top of the news.

 The goal is to not only be notified of breaking news but to give yourself a chance to get ahead of the news.
 New legislation expected to pass that is of high importance in your industry?
 Keep your eye on it and strike while the iron is hot, which could be right before it passes.
 Let reporters know you’re following their coverage of the issue, and let them know your expert is available to comment as soon as the bill passes.

 You need to go all-in because you’re promising a reporter or producer that you’ll deliver exactly what they need, when they need it.
 If you mess up a possible newsjacking interview because the source is late, isn’t prepared, etc., you’ve lost your credibility and might not recover.
 Conversely, if you’re reliable, it’s much more likely media outlets will come back for more.

 If you’re going to capitalize on a newsjacking opportunity, make sure the interview source isn’t someone who gets rattled easily when summoned to an interview at a moment’s notice.
 Newsjacking works best when the source is already media trained, as you might not have time to even do a quick run-through before the call/broadcast.
 Make sure your SMEs, executives and other sources understand that this is likely to happen from time to time, and give them an early heads-up if it looks like you’ll call on them for an interview that day.